What is Business Process Outsourcing (BPO)? What is Business Process Outsourcing?

 What is a Virtual Assistant?
 What is a virtual assistant (VA)?

 Virtual Assistants (or, VA) are professionals that work remotely with your organization in either a full-time or part-time capacity to handle repetitive work, specialized work, or one-off tasks.
-The term originally came from personal assistants who worked remotely with their clients.
-Thanks to developments in software and telecommunications, virtual assistants nowadays can handle any type of work, ranging from simple data-entry type tasks to tasks requiring specialized knowledge and experience.
+They can handle any type of work, ranging from simple data-entry type tasks to tasks requiring specialized knowledge and experience.

-Since any one can become a VA so long as they have a good internet connection and an excellent work ethic, companies and business owners can find virtual assistants with a range of interests and skills.
-Some of the tasks assigned to VAs include: email management, online marketing campaigns, lead generation, customer service, social media management, internet research, and project management.
+Anyone can become a VA so long as they have a good internet connection and an excellent work ethic.
+With this, companies and business owners can find virtual assistants with a range of interests and skills.

 Outsource Accelerator provides you access to professional outsourcing companies from the Philippines starting from $6 per hour, where you can save up-to 70% on staffing cost.
 We make it easier for clients to learn about, and engage with outsourcing virtual assistants.